plaurentai/x-days-ai/log.md

 ## I am taking my time

 I am in no rush.
 I am doing this in my own pace.
 But the goal is to learn something everyday, document it, and share it.
-I am starting from the beginning ==> **meaning unlearned I have learned to relearn in an AI atmosphere**.
+I am starting from the beginning ==> **meaning unlearned what I have learned to relearn in an AI atmosphere**.
 Who know!, may be one day I'll be teaching this stuff to a room full of students **:-)**.
 Learning is fun.
 Sharing is way more fun.
 The more you share, the more you learn.

 ## Putting all this stuff I learn by building something